|

 Order park brochures and information about the surrounding area

-while there.
-Know your route numbers and turns.
-Write them on one or more
+plane/train stops and times.
+Write them on one or more sticky notes and

-Post-It notes and attach them right to the relevant part of the map you
+attach them right to the relevant part of the map you will bring with you.

 Check park promotions.
-Call to see if bringing a certain
+Call to see if bringing a

 Investigate packages which include a hotel and park